ihc4bc/projectpage_amirakbarnejad/index.md

 We published the dataset and the analysis in a paper [1] which is currently under review.
 We made the dataset publicly available online [12].

+# Sec 5.
+Automatic Localization Methods versus Pixel-level Supervision
+Given the aforementioned limitation of methods in localizing relevant image regions, we manually marked near 900K points on Her2 positive tissue regions.
+These manually-marked points were used to answer the following question: Can state-of-the-art localization methods (with 3K by 3K patch-level labels) perform as good as strongly-supervised methods trained with pixel-level labels?
+[TODO: the result of analysis].

+# Sec 6.
+The Proposed IHC4BC Dataset
+ddd

 # References
 [1] A. Akbarnejad and N. Ray and P. J Barnes and G. Bigras, “Predicting Ki67, ER, PR, and HER2 Statuses from H&E-stained Breast Cancer Images,” arxiv preprint: https://arxiv.org/abs/2308.01982.